 STORAGE: Store at room temperature away from light and moisture.
 Storage temperature ranges differ according to different manufacturers, so consult your pharmacist for more information.
 Do not refrigerate or freeze.
 Do not store in the bathroom.
 Discard the suspension form of this medication one month after opening the bottle, even if there is medication left.
 Keep all medications away from children and pets.
 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company.

 DRUG INTERACTIONS: See also How to Use section.
 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.
 Some products that may interact with this drug include: "blood thinners" (such as warfarin), cyclosporine, danazol, gemfibrozil.
 Other medications can affect the removal of simvastatin from your body, which may affect how simvastatin works.
 Examples include certain azole antifungals (such as itraconazole, ketoconazole, posaconazole, voriconazole), boceprevir, cobicistat, colchicine, delavirdine, macrolide antibiotics (such as clarithromycin, erythromycin), nefazodone, HIV protease inhibitors (such as nelfinavir, ritonavir), telaprevir, telithromycin, among others.
+Chinese people should not take niacin at doses used to lower cholesterol (1 gram or more) when taking this medication.
+Doing so may increase the risk of side effects (especially muscle problems).
+Talk with your doctor for details.
 Do not take any red yeast rice products while you are taking simvastatin because some red yeast rice products may also contain a statin called lovastatin.
 Taking simvastatin and red yeast rice products together can increase your risk of serious muscle and liver problems.

 PRECAUTIONS: Before taking simvastatin, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease, alcohol use.
 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 Limit alcoholic beverages.
 Daily use of alcohol may increase your risk for liver problems, especially when combined with simvastatin.
 Ask your doctor or pharmacist for more information.
 Older adults may be more sensitive to the side effects of this drug, especially muscle problems.
 This medication must not be used during pregnancy.
 Simvastatin may harm an unborn baby.
 Therefore, it is important to prevent pregnancy while taking this medication.
 Consult your doctor for more details and to discuss the use of reliable forms of birth control (such as condoms, birth control pills) while taking this medication.
 If you become pregnant or think you may be pregnant, tell your doctor right away.
 It is unknown if this medication passes into breast milk.
 Because of the possible risk to the infant, breast-feeding while using this drug is not recommended.
 Consult your doctor before breast-feeding.